Modem vs. Router: Should You Buy or Rent?

-- Modems connect you to your internet service provider (ISP), while routers connect your devices to your Wi-Fi network.
+• Modems connect you to your internet service provider (ISP), while routers connect your devices to your Wi-Fi network.

-When setting up your home network, you’ll need to decide whether to buy or rent a modem and router.
-The amount you spend in a year to rent a modem or router may be equal to the cost of buying one.
-Depending on the circumstances, though, renting a modem or router may be the better choice.
+When setting up your home network, you must decide whether to buy or rent a modem and router.
+The amount you spend in a year to rent a modem or router may equal (or exceed) the cost of buying one.
+Depending on the circumstances, renting a modem and router may be the better choice.
+This guide will explore these options so you can make an informed decision.
+But first, let’s look at the basics.

 Renting vs. Buying a Modem and Router